-Covered Services are provided for general anesthesia services and related facility charges in conjunction with any dental procedure performed in a hospital or ambulatory surgical center if such anesthesia services and related facility charges are Medically Necessary because the Member:
+Covered dental services will also include general anesthesia services and related facility charges in conjunction with any dental procedure performed in a hospital or ambulatory surgical center if such anesthesia services and related facility charges are medically necessary because the member:

-1. Is under the age of seven, or physically or developmentally disabled, with a dental condition that cannot be safely and effectively treated in a dental office; or
+(a) Is under the age of seven, or physically or developmentally disabled, with a dental condition that cannot be safely and effectively treated in a dental office; or

-2. Has a medical condition that the Member's Physician determines would place the person at undue risk if the dental procedure were performed in a dental office.
-The procedure must be approved by the Member's Physician.
+(b) Has a medical condition that the member's physician determines would place the person at undue risk if the dental procedure were performed in a dental office.
+The procedure must be approved by the member's physician.